Senior Regional Vice President

 Before joining HMA, Jonathan was chief of strategy at L.A.
-Care Health Plan, the largest publicly operated health plan in the nation.
+Care Health Plan, the largest publicly operated health plan in the nation with more than 2 million members.
 In this capacity, he was responsible for strategic planning, government relations, communications, compliance, and community benefits.
 He led L.A.
 Care’s entry into the commercial market with the launch of L.A.
 Care Covered on the California health insurance marketplace, Covered California.
 He was also intimately involved with L.A.
 Care’s substantial growth related to the Medicaid expansion and a dual demonstration known as CalMediConnect.

 Prior to joining L.A.
-Care Health Plan, Jonathan held a variety of management and leadership roles for more than 25 years with the County of Los Angeles, most recently as chief deputy director of the Los Angeles County Department of Public Health (DPH).
-Other roles included managing the county’s state and federal legislative programs; directing the Medicaid Demonstration Project (1115 Waiver) for the county; and serving as an assistant deputy for health, welfare and environmental issues to Supervisor Ed Edelman, a former member of the Los Angeles County Board of Supervisors.
+Care Health Plan, Jonathan held a variety of management and leadership roles for more than 25 years with the County of Los Angeles, including chief deputy director of the Los Angeles County Department of Public Health (DPH), a $1 billion agency with 4,000 staff.
+His other roles included managing the county’s state and federal legislative programs, directing the Medicaid Demonstration Project (1115 Waiver) for the county; and serving as an assistant deputy for health, welfare and environmental issues to Supervisor Ed Edelman, a former member of the Los Angeles County Board of Supervisors.

 Jonathan has led many high-profile initiatives, including the public health response to the 1994 Northridge earthquake; Los Angeles County’s Master Tobacco Settlement negotiation; solutions to funding crises in the Los Angeles County safety net; and the 2010 H1N1 influenza response.